 However, there is another important factor that strata levies can increase – inefficient strata management.

 Strata management itself is a great thing to invest in.
 Without it, strata schemes can become messy and disorganised, putting undue stress on the shoulders of the owners.
-A good strata management team can ultimately save you money by providing insightful and thoughtful financial advising and guiding you on how to run your strata effectively.
+The best strata management companies can ultimately save you money by providing insightful and thoughtful financial advising and guiding you on how to run your strata effectively.

 A mismanaged strata scheme, on the other hand, can often charge higher levies due to wastage, a need to pay for previous errors, and a lack of foresight, among other things.
 If your capital works funds are consistently low and frequently reliant on special levies, your strata management may be doing a poor job and the owners corporation might want to consider changing strata managers.